apify/http-request/README.md

 Default value is `false`

 #### options.useBrotli
 If set to true Brotli decompression is enabled.
-You must have the peer dependency `iltorb`
+Brotli has a Node.js native support from `V10.16.0`.
+If you use older version you must have the peer dependency `iltorb` installed.

 Default value is `false`